A publisher. A directory. A network of local, professional rodent control specialists.

 Quoted in writing, before work begins

 All scope and pricing provided in writing before any work is authorized.
 No verbal-only quotes, no "we'll figure it out as we go."
 Per-visit, per-job, and contract pricing all disclosed clearly.
-We sample-audit invoices once a year.

 How the field guide gets written, and how we keep it honest.